Comparison of Native or Virtual Applications Vs Browser Applications, for Fast, High-Performance ERP

 New versions with enhancements and fixes are released on a regular basis and every year we close off the year’s development with one stable version for each product, which is supported for many years thereafter.

 Because upgrades can be disruptive, we don’t upgrade our clients every time a new version is released.
-Hardcore users, who use our applications for many hours every day, fly through the windows without thinking, their actions driven by muscle memory rather than deliberate navigation, which means that even the smallest changes to the user interface will be somewhat disruptive.
+Hardcore users, who use our applications for many hours every day, fly through the windows without thinking, their actions are driven by muscle memory rather than deliberate navigation, which means that even the smallest changes to the user interface will be somewhat disruptive.

 On the one hand, we have clients who are frequently upgrading to take advantage of all the latest features (often requested by themselves) and on the other hand, we have clients who are happy to stay on their current version and don’t upgrade for many years at a time.